How to Promote Your Book On Instagram In Nine Different Ways

 - 1/3 of Instagram users have purchased a product they first discovered on the platform

-You don’t have to do the craziest calculations to understand that Instagram is a great platform for promoting your book.
+You don’t have to do the calculations to understand that Instagram is a great platform for promoting your book and your author brand.

 So, here’s how to do it without spending much money: